← orga.cat

 File compressor that supports the most common formats.

 Mac and Linux nowadays also have an official command-line version (before, a port named p7zip could be used in these platforms).
-As for GUI applications in these platforms, the best for Mac is probably the open-source Keka (which can compress files too, not like The Unarchiver), and Linux has good default applications in both KDE (Ark) and GNOME (File Roller).
+As for GUI applications on these platforms, the best for Mac is probably the open-source Keka (which can compress files too, not like The Unarchiver), and Linux has good default applications in both KDE (Ark) and GNOME (File Roller).
 On Android, the best is ZArchiver (freeware), but file managers such as the open-source Material Files (see later) may be enough most of the time.

 ShareX